I'm happy that you've found this website. I really mean it! With the thousands of millions of websites

 escalate in my head.
 And the painting had a second, very important, effect.
 It attracted people on the internet and raised interest

 in my work.
-I even started to sell prints of The Journey Begins to total strangers and suddenly I was that boy again that sold copies
+I even started to sell prints of The Journey Begins to total strangers and suddenly I was that boy again, who sold copies

 of his own work.
 Only that the school yard had become a lot bigger this time.

-In the following years the story in my head grew into an epic trilogy of three journeys into the Wormworld and I arrived at a point
+In the following years, the story in my head grew into an epic trilogy of three journeys into the Wormworld.
+I arrived at a point,

 over time.
 I started to work on the graphic novel in 2010, and since my job didn't leave me with much free time, it took me the whole

-From that point on it's all a big blur.
-The first chapter went viral, impressing amounts of people started to follow me, I got a
+From that point on, it's all a big blur.
+The first chapter went viral, impressive amounts of people started to follow me, I got a

 son, crowdfunding campaigns provided budget to continue my work, book publishers offered contracts, I quit my job, I produced more